 In the opening credits we see King’s Landing (Baratheon sigil), Winterfell (Stark sigil) – I love the godswood, The Wall (complete with elevator), Dothraki Sea, and Vaes Dothrak.

 We open with the crossing of the Dothraki Sea which is not really a sea but a massive meadow.
-Dany is a bit haughty.
-Jorah tries to calm Dany with a little horse jerky and as she looks at her Sun and Moon he says “It will get easier.”
-He is a little creepy at this point.
+Daenerys comes off as a bit haughty.
+Jorah tries to calm her with a little horse jerky and as she looks at Drogo, Jordah says “It will get easier.”
+Jorah is a little creepy at this point.
 Well, he stays creepy pretty much throughout.

 Tyrion!
 Hair of the dog?
 HOLY SHIT!
 I forgot that Tyrion draws back and smacks the shit out of Joffrey!!!
 YAS!
 And he smacks him again in the opposite direction!
 DOUBLE YAS!
 Little shit.

 Wait, in the book Cersei never had a child by Robert.
-When she goes to see Ned to discuss his realization of who fathered her children, she tells him that she became pregnant with Robert’s child and had an abortion out of her hatred for the King.
-In researching this blog, I read that Lena Headey was actually pregnant during the filming of this scene.
-I think I prefer the show’s version.
-It gives a more human light to Cersei.
-I truly feel like she is an amazing actress to draw out our anger and loathing for this character.
+In the book, when she goes to see Ned to discuss his realization of who fathered her children, she tells him that she became pregnant with Robert’s child and had an abortion out of her hatred for the King.
+I think I prefer the show’s version as it gives a more human light to Cersei.
+I truly feel that Lena Headey is an amazing actress to draw out my collective anger and loathing for Cersei.

 Also unlike the book, the show allows us to see John at the smith having needle made for Arya.
 I love the exchange with Jamie, about the Night’s Watch.
 “It’s only for life.”
 Jamie is such a dick!

 Jon then makes his way to see Arya as she packs to leave for King’s Landing.
-The story of the love of siblings, knowing one is a bastard.
+The story of the love of siblings, even while knowing one is a bastard – theirs is one of my favorite relationships in the series.
 Needle!
 “It’s so skinny.”
 “So are you.”
-The one tool, other than her wit, that would carry her throughout the story.
+This is the one tool, other than her wit, that will carry her throughout the story.
 “First lesson, stick them with the pointy end.”

 “I’m going to miss you.”
 And so begins a separation of siblings that, when eventually reunited, would make our hearts burst at the seams!
-He then goes to say goodbye to Bran and again I remember why I hate Lady Catelyn.
-He speaks to Bran despite the protestations of Catelyn.
+Jon then makes his way to Bran for more goodbyes.
+Again I am reminded that I despise Lady Catelyn.
+Jon speaks to Bran, despite the protestations of Catelyn.
 Jon truly loves each of his siblings.
-And she ends with “I want you to leave.”
+After that beautiful heartfelt moment, Catelyn ends it with “I want you to leave.”

-And then the exchange with Rob, Jon says he knows Bran will be ok because “You Starks are hard to kill.”
+In the exchange with Robb and Jon, Jon says he knows Bran will be ok because “You Starks are hard to kill.”
+Well, some of them will prove to be.
+Robb?
+Not so much.

 “You might not have my name but you have my blood.”
 Slight clue?
-Ned deflects questions about his mother and tells him the next time they see each other he will tell him about his mother.
-And so begins the tearing apart of a family…
+Ned deflects questions about Jon’s mother and tells him the next time they see each other he will tell him about his mother.
+And so begins the tearing apart of a family and taking pivotal information to the grave.

-“Thank the gods for Bessie and her tits!”
+Maybe my favorite chuckle of the episode: “Thank the gods for Bessie and her tits!”
 Speaking with the king, Ned gives a fake name for the mother of his bastard.
-I don’t like that.
+That lie bothers me quite a bit.
 The book allowed him to refuse to give it, which bolsters his honor (IMHO).

 Oh hey… there are Emilia’s boobs!
-QUICK scene of a quickie and then we move on to the group making their way to The Wall.
+SHORT scene of a quickie and then we move on to the group making their way to The Wall.

 “My repulsive nephew will be the king after him…” At least Tyrion is honest.
 They speak of grumpkins and snarks!

 The show glosses over how batshit Catelyn becomes at the bedside of Bran.
 I like actually hearing the wolves baying at the window.
-FIRE!
-And Catelyn stays with Bran….
+Then we hear: “FIRE!”
+And Catelyn stays with Bran and she is alone when the intruder comes.

-The scenes are quickly paced and switch back and forth a lot.
-I didn’t remember that about this first season.
-There is a QUICK scene of the group making it to the wall and Jon’s uncle telling him, “Welcome.”
+The scenes are quickly paced in this episode, switching back and forth a bit.
+There is a QUICK scene of the group making it to the wall and Jon’s uncle Benjen telling him: “Welcome.”
 We get a good look at the immensity of The Wall.

-While Catelyn makes her way to the scene of the crime to find out why Bran is now broken, there is a really great overhead shot of her looking up.
-There is a scene in a later season where Sansa stands in the same place and has the exact same shot.
+While Catelyn makes her way to the “scene of the crime” to find out why Bran is now broken, there is a really great overhead shot of her looking up.
+There will be a scene in a later season where Sansa stands in the same place and has the exact same shot.
 I never put those two together until reading a blog on the comparisons of mother to daughter and their show arcs.

-Her detective work pays off as she finds one of Cersei’s hairs on the cleared floor where the twins tousled.
-She gathers her people together (those left behind after the royals have left with her husband).
-She tells them that something is afoot and she believes it is the Lannister’s undertaking, that they shoved Bran from the window.
-And we get a first look at the dagger.
+Her detective work pays off as she finds one of Cersei’s hairs on the cleared floor where the Lannister twins “tousled”.
+She gathers her people together (those left behind after the Ned left with most of their household for King’s Landing).
+She tells them that something is afoul and she believes it is the Lannister’s undertaking, that they shoved Bran from the window.

 Of course Lady Catelyn takes it upon herself (arrogantly) to travel to Ned to tell him of the assassination attempt and her belief that the Lannisters are the ones who set it up.
 If only she had let someone else go.
 If only.